Impurities and other defects in correlated lattice electrons: Friedel oscillations and interference patterns: Introduction

-Tight-binding models of interacting lattice electrons in two and three dimensions are not tractable on an analytical level.
-Therefore, to inquire a complete description of the FO in presence of multiple impurities we solve analytically and numerically a model of non-interacting particles moving in a continuous space.
-We show how presence of few impurities builds interference patterns.
-In the limit of diluted impurities we derive analytical formulae of the FO in two and three spatial dimensions, which are straightforward generalization of the Friedel result \cite{Friedel52,Friedel58,alloul_friedel_2012}. \\

-The paper is organized as follows.
-We start in Sec.~II with an analytical and numerical derivation of FO in a non-interacting system in continuous space.
-Next, we discuss in Sec.~III our lattice models and methods used to solve them.
-We introduce there physical quantities describing our systems.
-Afterwards in Sec.~IV we present our numerical results for: (a) two impurities, (b) multiple impurities, (c) extended inhomogenity, and (d) a chain of impurities or a domain wall.
-Finally, in Sec.~V we conclude our results and provide an outlook.\\
+The paper is organized as follows. in Sec.~II we discuss lattice models and methods used to solve them.
+We introduce there physical quantities describing physical properties of these systems.
+Afterwards in Sec.~III we present our numerical results for: (a) two impurities, (b) multiple impurities, (c) a chain of impurities or a domain wall, and (d) extended inhomogenity.
+Finally, in Sec.~IV we conclude our results and provide an outlook.\\